-As described in Procedure 202.2, the filing of a Formal Complaint with the Title IX coordinator is required in order to initiate the investigation and disciplinary process.
-It is the policy of the Maine Community College System to provide fair and impartial investigations, consistent with related MCCS procedures and guidance, that will protect the rights of persons filing complaints of conduct prohibited by this policy, the persons complained against, and the Maine Community College System.
-All conduct within the scope of this policy is governed by MCCS Procedure 202.2.
+It is the policy of the Maine Community College System to provide fair and impartial investigations, consistent with related MCCS/YCCC procedures and guidance, that will protect the rights of the person(s) filing sexual harassment complaints, the person(s) complained against, and the Maine Community College System.
+College presidents are directed to take appropriate steps to distribute this policy statement and to inform students and employees of procedures for making complaints.

-Additionally, individuals may also file a sexual harassment complaint with the Maine Human Rights Commission within 300 days of the alleged incident.
+Individuals who believe that they have been victims of sexual harassment or have been accused of sexual harassment must contact their institution's Non-Discrimination Officer for information on their college's sexual harassment guidance procedure.
+Additionally, these individuals may also file a sexual harassment complaint with the Maine Human Rights Commission within six months of the alleged incident.
 Further information is available from the Maine Human Rights Commission at State House Station 51, Augusta, Maine 04333, (207) 287-2326, and/or from the United States Department of Education, Office for Civil Rights, 33 Arch Street, Suite 900, Boston, Massachusetts 02110, tel.
 617-289-0111, TTY/TTD 617-289-0063, and fax 617-289-0150.